minhkhuong2404/badmintonBookingApp/_Documentation/Final_Report.md

 ***

 ### 6.3.
 Logic Tier Unit Test
 * This third test is to test the ```getAvailableSlot``` algorithm.
+In this test, we also resuse Junit and SQLStatement to run the test.
 We have three method to get available slot from the database:
  - ```CitySlot```: get available slot of a specific city
  - ```CenterSlot```: get available slot of a specific center
  - ```CourtSlot```: get available slot of a specific court